Generation Next Childcare

 a.
 Your child is considered an "infant" from birth to 24 months old.

 b.
 GNCC can care up to to eight (8) children (four (4) can be infant age) per two (2) providers.

 17. Will my tuition rate ever increase?

 a.
-Yes, your weekly tuition rate will ncrease $5 annually (every February as of 2013).
+Yes, your weekly tuition rate will increase $5 annually if enrolled prior to June 2021.
 This increase helped with the rising and unpredictable cost of utilities- electricity & water, self-employment taxes and special insurances.

 b. *There can be an increase in tuition at any time, based on economic times but you will be properly notified*

 18. Must I pay if my child is away sick or away for some other reason?

 a.
 Yes, you are paying for your child's enrolled position - not attendance.

 a.
 No, Daycare hours are set for very specific reasons.
 By law, children are NOT to be in daycare for more than 14 hours a day.
 We love our personal time and space.
 We have other obligations after hours.
 Please respect that.

 b.
 Late pick-up fees are implemented for parents arriving after closing time. $2 per minute is due at pick-up.